My Al Capone Museum | home

 Jim Colosimo's cafe novelty matchbook.

 It's simply a novelty matchbook.
-Many of these are up on Ebay and many people unknowingly dish out hundreds for them much to the delight of sellers.
+Many of these are up on Ebay and many people unknowingly dish out hundreds of them, much to the delight of sellers.
 Please be aware that these never existed as originals, and were simply a novelty Item printed from 1954 to 1978, to promote a place called the Gaslight.
 It was a private member club started by an advertising agency.
-The decor was roaring twenties with made up ashtrays and matchbooks relating to Big Bill Thompson, Colosimo and Al Capone.
-Item condition as a novelty item is $15 dollars tops!
+The decor was roaring twenties with made-up ashtrays and matchbooks relating to Big Bill Thompson, Colosimo and Al Capone.
+Item condition as a novelty item is 15 dollars tops!

 Now, I would never disparage the good name of any Autograph auctioneers or Ebay sellers.
 They are good at what they do.